Artificial intelligence takeover

 Heat death

-Sometimes known as the Big Chill or Big Freeze, is a hypothesis that suggests the universe will evolve to a state of no thermodynamic free energy and therefore be unable to sustain processes that increase entropy.
-This won’t just signal the end of Earth but for anything that processes that consume energy throughout the universe, too.
+Sometimes known as the Big Chill or Big Freeze, heat death is a hypothesis that suggests the universe will evolve to a state of no thermodynamic free energy and therefore be unable to sustain processes that increase entropy.
+This won’t just signal the end for Earth, but for anything that processes energy throughout the universe, too.

 The snowball effect